Inema-Leslie/Animations/README.md

 The project is structured around modular managers using the Singleton pattern to maintain a clear separation of concerns:

-* **`GameManager`:** Controls core session logic and character swapping.
-It manages active character states using boundary validation (`Mathf.Clamp`) to prevent index out-of-range errors and notifies UI systems upon state changes.
+* ** GameManager:** Controls core session logic and character swapping.
+It manages active character states using boundary validation (Mathf.Clamp) to prevent index out-of-range errors and notifies UI systems upon state changes.
-* **`CharacterMoodController`:** Communicates directly with the character's `Animator` component.
-It fires triggers (`TriggerJoy`, `TriggerAnger`, `TriggerSadness`) and updates mood parameters, routing from the `Any State` node into distinct reaction clips before smoothly transitioning back to `Idle`.
+* ** CharacterMoodController:** Communicates directly with the character's Animator component.
+It fires triggers (TriggerJoy, TriggerAnger, TriggerSadness) and updates mood parameters, routing from the Any State node into distinct reaction clips before smoothly transitioning back to Idle.
-* **`AudioManager`:** Manages continuous background ambience (`bgmSource`) and one-shot emotion sounds (`sfxSource`).
-It synchronizes sound playback with animation clip durations via coroutines, automatically pausing background music and applying a smooth volume fade-out (`Mathf.Lerp`) at the end of each reaction.
+* ** AudioManager:** Manages continuous background ambience (bgmSource) and one-shot emotion sounds (sfxSource).
+It synchronizes sound playback with animation clip durations via coroutines, automatically pausing background music and applying a smooth volume fade-out (Mathf.Lerp) at the end of each reaction.
-* **`UIManager`:** Handles HUD updates, reflecting current character names, active emotional states, and routing UI button interactions directly to the appropriate manager scripts.
+* ** UIManager:** Handles HUD updates, reflecting current character names, active emotional states, and routing UI button interactions directly to the appropriate manager scripts.